You have probably asked, “what can I do instead of lunges that won’t hurt my knees?”

 Position your foot higher if your heel comes off of the platform during the exercise.

-Doing smaller sets with heavier weight will boost your strength gains.
+Doing smaller sets with heavier weights will boost your strength gains.

 4. Static Lunge